HONOR FIRST

 On May 28, 1924, the Bureau of Immigration received funding through Public Law 68-153, an approved appropriations bill (page 240), to enhance its existing "land-border patrol" functions.
 The Immigration Border Patrol was established using this funding, an idea that had been proposed as early as 1914 as per this document.
 Contrary to popular belief, no official Immigration Service documents found in the National Archives support the claim that the Border Patrol's creation was in response to the ratification of the 18th Amendment and the Volstead Act, or Prohibition.

-Others suggest that the Border Patrol was created to address the threat of Axis powers entering the United States during World War I. However, very few documents could be used to support that statement.
+Some have suggested that the Border Patrol was established to counter the threat of German espionage during World War I. However, historical documents provide only limited evidence supporting this claim.
 On April 30, 1918, after having received Berkshire's Proposal to Establish an Immigration Service on the Land Boundaries a day earlier, the Commissioner-General wrote a 5-page letter to the Secretary of the Department of Labor.
 The letter was to provide the Secretary information should he wish to bring the matter before a cabinet meeting that was scheduled to occur that day.
 Further, and absent from Berkshire's proposal, the Commissioner-General provided that this initiative may be appropriate in dealing with the threat of German activity originating from Mexico:

 Still, others claim that the Border Patrol was formed in response to the quota law of 1921.
 The 1923 Annual Reports from the Commissioner-General of the Bureau of Immigration and of the Secretary of Labor both state that border patrol is needed to prevent alien smuggling.
 The Bureau of Immigration's report indicates that the increase in smuggling was attributed to: